 Disclaimer: This article is for informative purposes only.
 The content is based on our understanding of finance at the time of publication, and while it is frequently updated, it does not provide legal advice regarding tax law.
 Please seek independent advice if needed.

 Simply put, an invoice is a document listing the goods (e.g., products) or services provided (e.g., hours worked) along with payment terms—total sum and due date—agreed upon between two parties.

 When it comes to services and hours worked, the invoice is between a client and a provider.
-We’ll refer to invoices from a client-provider point of view throughout this article for brevity.
+Throughout this article, we’ll refer to invoices from a client-provider point of view for brevity.

-Invoices are tax documents, and depending on the country and type of work—freelancing, entrepreneurship, etc.—they are necessary for bookkeeping.
+Invoices are tax documents; depending on the country and type of work—freelancing, entrepreneurship, etc.—they are necessary for bookkeeping.
 For instance, the IRS requires your invoices, sales slips, account statements, and checks as proof supporting your business transactions.

 When should you use an invoice?

 Invoices are not necessary for all types of payment or business.
 You would not send an invoice if you’ve been paid in full before the start of the project—unless required from the client for their bookkeeping and financial records.

 You would not need an invoice in the food, hospitality, entertainment, retail, and e-commerce industries.
 If these require instant payment, they would most likely not issue invoices.

 What is the difference between an invoice and a bill?

 Technically, these two are not the same, but are similar.
 The confusion arises primarily because of semantics—white-collar professionals refer to worked hours as “billable hours,” clients often use the broader term to phrase it as, “Send me the bill.”
 Some invoices use the verb “bill” to address the Client, e.g., “Bill to Client X.”